Canon 100D versus Canon 1300D

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 100D and the Canon 100D?
 A synthesis of the relative strong points of each of the models is listed below.

-Advantages of the Canon EOS 100D:
+Reasons to prefer the Canon EOS 100D:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).